Search This Blog

 Elaine has to squeeze into a cramped middle seat next to rude, obnoxious passengers.
 In contrast, Jerry gets seated next to a fashion model, Tia Van Camp (played by Jennifer Campbell), with plenty of room to stretch out and a steady flow of food, wine, and dessert.

 Jerry had previously bet George that he could reach the awning on his apartment building in one jump, and George failed miserably.
 As payment on the bet, George would be responsible for the "airport pickup."
-Along with Kramer, he heads to JFK airport to pick up Jerry and Elaine but gets caught up in traffic and arrive late.
+Along with Kramer, he heads to JFK Airport to pick up Jerry and Elaine but gets caught up in traffic and arrives late.
 Relieved to find they have time due to the switched flight, they head over to the other airport.

-Midflight, while Jerry is dining on fine foods in first-class, Elaine needs to use the restroom.
+Midflight, while Jerry is dining on fine foods in first class, Elaine needs to use the restroom.
 She first must awaken the man next to her, who refused to check his luggage.
 He has all four of his bags in his lap, and he refuses to move, so Elaine just climbs over top of him, falling into other passengers on the other side of the plane.

 When she exits the bathroom, she catches the tail end of the Captain's announcement that they are diverting to JFK due to runway trouble at LaGuardia.
 She asks other passengers what the Captain said, but nobody fills her in.
 She also finds that the dinner service is already in progress but cannot return to her seat because of the Flight Attendant's service cart.
 After returning to her seat, she finds only "the Kosher meal" is left, and Larry David's voice appears saying he "forgot" that he was the one that ordered the Kosher meal, and he had eaten hers.